Home Medical Devices: Wearable Tech and Disability Health Products Document List

-Although some of these documents from our Medical Devices and Products category may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
+Summary: Although some of these documents from our Home Medical Devices category may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
 The most recent publications are listed at the top of the table with older articles being listed in descending order by the date they were created.

-You can also receive our latest related publications by subscribing to our Medical Devices and Products RSS feed.
+You can also receive our latest related publications by subscribing to our Home Medical Devices RSS feed.

 Interactive wound dressing UrgoStart is proven to reduce the healing time of leg ulcers and diabetic foot ulcers.

 A new review looks at the booming industry of wearable medical devices from wrist trackers to smart garments and body sensors.

 System designed to use data from non-surgical devices powered by AI and machine learning to create an affordable, portable, non-surgical device for reliable prediction of seizures for treatment-resistant epilepsy.

 FDA approves continuous glucose monitoring system with a fully implantable glucose sensor and compatible mobile app for adults with diabetes.